 In my personal experience, the “All-in-One WP Migration” is the best backup plugin for WordPress websites.
 This is just because of its simplicity and very easy-to-use process.
 Learn more about taking backup of WordPress website using it.

 Many of the hosting companies also have built-in backup and restore systems but there is no guarantee.
 Also, every hosting company’s terms of service are different.
 In 2021, I got a client who lost his website and who had no backup.
 He was using IONOS (1 and 1) and once he asked the hosting company, they said that they do not keep backup for more than 7 days.
 But he noticed the loss after a month (approximate).
 So he completely lost his website.

 So if you don’t want to lose your content-rich website, make sure you have a backup system in place.

 After launching a website, we add more content to it and make improvements gradually.
 So the website becomes a valuable asset and it’s your job to protect it.

 Protect website from hackers & malware

-There are hackers who may try to hack your website or inject malware to make establish a redirection.
-Also, there are some backdated guys who will visit your admin login page and try random usernames & passwords.
+Some hackers may try to hack your website or inject malware to establish a redirection.
+Also, some backdated guys will visit your admin login page and try random usernames & passwords.